faburu/react-masonry-infinite-redux/README.md

 * `react-masonry-infinite`
 * Demonstrates use `react-router` with `redux`
 * Prevent infinite async issues using an infinite scroller
-* Caching by the awesome `react-component-caching`; brought render from >4s to ~500ms in a couple of lines of code.
+* Caching by the awesome `react-component-caching`; brought render from >4s to ~500ms in a couple of lines of code (in another SSR project).